benchar/Simple-Wordpress-Site/README.md

 For RDS, I choose Aurora Serverless because you pay for only what you consume and the auto-pause feature helps keep my account in the free tier.
 I created a security group that allows inbound traffic to my ECS security group.

 The Terraform module will output the RDS endpoint and ALB DNS name, so you don't have to rummage through the console.
+Database name, username, and password are default for simplicity.

 ![ECS/ALB/RDS/VPC Architecture](arch.png)